Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 5. Monitor for air leaks: Watch for any air leaks around the mask or from the patient's mouth or nose, and adjust the mask or pressure as needed to maintain a good seal.

-6. Consider using a positive end-expiratory pressure (PEEP) valve: A PEEP valve can help to maintain airway patency and improve oxygenation by applying positive pressure at the end of expiration.
+6. Consider using a positive end-expiratory pressure (PEEP) valve: A PEEP valve helps to maintain airway patency and improve oxygenation by applying positive pressure at the end of expiration.

 What is the Equipment for BVM Ventilation?